rickyzhang82/bREST/README.md

 - Flexible input and output.
 Zero restriction on the number of input parameters from URL.
 Zero restriction on the return of JSON.

 ## How
-First, clone bREST repo to your `Arduino/libraries`
+First, clone bREST repo to your `Arduino/libraries`.

-Secondly, design your customized class by inheriting class `Observer` and overriding call back method `update()`.
+Secondly, create your customized class by inheriting class `Observer`.
 Conceptually, your class should be one of resource such as servo, serial port or even a pin.

+Thirdly, design your resource RESTful interface by overriding `update()` virtual method.

-Thirdly, add your customized resource object to `bREST` observers list. `bREST` will invoke call back method if HTTP request matches your resource ID.
+Last but not the least, add your customized resource object to `bREST` observers list. `bREST` will invoke call proper back method if HTTP request matches your resource ID.

-In the sample code below, we created a customized resource called `CaculatorResource`.
-It takes numeric parameters from HTTP request and returns summation result in JSON.
+Let's take a quick look into a sample.
+In the [sample code](https://github.com/rickyzhang82/bREST/blob/master/examples/1.ESP8266AsRESTfulCaculator/1.ESP8266AsRESTfulCaculator.ino), we created a customized resource called `CaculatorResource`.
+What it does is to take any numeric parameters from HTTP request and returns summation result in JSON.
 A simple URL from any web browser such as `http://your_esp8266_ip/calc/?input1=1.2&input2=23&input3=-2` will return a JSON message:

 ```
-{"message":"CaculatorResource get fire up!","sum":22.2}
+{"message":"CaculatorResource get fire up!", "code":200 ,"sum":22.2}
 ```
 Any illegal HTTP request or invoking resource that is not registered in `bREST` observer list will return proper error JSON message.

-See Step 1, Step 2 and Step 3 in [sample code](https://github.com/rickyzhang82/aREST/blob/dev-public/examples/bRESTSample/bRESTSample.ino).